 While he much prefers writing fiction, Dale Hurst trained in Multimedia Journalism at Solent University in Southampton, graduating with a 2:1 in 2015.
 Prior to this, he had already honed his skills as a food critic and travel writer, starting a blog, Expensive Tastes, in 2012, which he kept running until 2019.
 Some of his reviews were used for PR campaigns, such as his write-up of Kensington’s Osteria 60.
 During his training, he worked on a number of high-profile stories, including the Queen’s visit to Southampton for the naming of the Britannia cruise ship, plus the public’s violent reaction to the filming of Immigration Street.
 He also spent some time working with Inspiration FM and BBC Radio Northampton, where he wrote scripts for shows and interviewed parliamentary candidates for the 2015 Local Elections.
 This included Michael Ellis, MP – currently Parliamentary Under-Secretary of State at the Department for Digital, Culture, Media and Sport.
 After a time sending occasional articles to the now-defunct sex and lifestyle magazine Sauce, Dale now devotes most of his time to fiction writing.
-However, he has reviewed the Trowbridge Symphony Orchestra and now serves on the editorial team for online multimedia human interest magazine HQB Media.
+However, he has reviewed the Trowbridge Symphony Orchestra and now serves on the editorial team for online multimedia human interest magazine HQB News.

 Select Published Work